 Psychoactive drugs often make mental health and functioning worse

-- Let’s start with the fact that psychiatric drugs are actually synthetic chemical compounds that are made in large chemical factories.
+- Let’s start with the fact that psychiatric drugs are actually synthetic, artificial chemical compounds that are made in large chemical factories.
 Why is it hard to believe they might be neurotoxins?

 - As noted by many authors, including Robert Whitaker in “Anatomy of an Epidemic” and “Mad In America,” there is conclusive evidence that all classes of psychiatric drugs produce chronic brain impairment, frequently prevent recovery, impair functioning, and can cause chronic or permanent disability.